Who We Are:

 - Reaches approximately 500,000 listeners weekly

-- Generates multimedia content online — plus the full text and audio for radio stories — in addition to live streaming and podcasting
+- Generates visual, text and audio for radio stories online — in addition to live streaming and podcasting

 - Morning Edition (5 to 9 a.m. weekdays) with Bob Oakes is a morning staple for listeners across New England, as one of the top-rated news programs in all of Boston radio.

-- Radio Boston (3 to 4 p.m. weekdays), co-hosted by Meghna Chakrabarti and Anthony Brooks, introduces Bostonians to newsmakers, big thinkers, artists and extraordinaries in the Hub of the universe.
+- Radio Boston (3 to 4 p.m. weekdays), hosted by Meghna Chakrabarti, introduces Bostonians to newsmakers, big thinkers, artists and extraordinaries in the Hub of the universe.

-- All Things Considered (4 to 6:30 p.m. weekdays) with Sacha Pfeiffer is the afternoon counterpart to Morning Edition, consisting of the biggest stories of the day, thoughtful commentaries and insightful features on arts, music and entertainment.
+- All Things Considered (4 to 6:30 p.m. weekdays) with Lisa Mullins is the afternoon counterpart to Morning Edition, consisting of the biggest stories of the day, thoughtful commentaries and insightful features on arts, music and entertainment.
 It is one of the most listened-to afternoon drive-time news radio programs in the city.

 - Only A Game (7 to 8 a.m. and 7 to 8 p.m.
 Saturday) is an award-winning weekly sports magazine hosted by veteran NPR commentator Bill Littlefield, and has the distinction of being the only sports program carried by NPR.